Thursday, 23 October 2025

 A trip down memory lane

 While on the job of fetching my grandson from the School, it was a daily ritual with my grandson to gently guide me to a nearby stationery shop (FYI, the shop also stores children's goodies) for all the delectable goodies he desired for.
 Yes, the very same chocolates, chips, lolly pops, ice cream and many other items that are all, generally, very harmful to the child's health and well-being.
-My indulgent nature (please do tell me, which grandparent would not want to pamper his grandson), along with my penchant for being called a 'cool' granddad landed me in trouble, many times over.
+My indulgent nature (please do tell me, which grandparent would not want to pamper his grandson), along with my penchant for being called a 'cool' granddad landed me in trouble.
 My grandson developed tooth problems, digestion issues and other immunity health issues.
 As is the case with daughters, I was deemed the culprit and an utterly useless grandfather.
 I was almost banished from the only activity, I loved and cherished.
 Nevertheless, I have a dogged personality.
 I can put up a pointless fight sometimes, for equal rights between men and women!
 This created a huge ruckus, as the other senior lady of the house, joined in, for a strong triangular fight.
 That's it.
 I was done for.
-Anyway, coming to the point, I was told to continue with the job, for the time being, till a replacement was found.
+Anyway, coming to the point, I was told to continue with the job, till a suitable replacement was found.
 I am happy to report that I am still on the job with no worthwhile replacement found till the date of this writing.
 But, mind you, the condition was, I had to desist from the mandatory attendance at the stationery shop.
 The shop owner looks at me longingly with disappointment largely writ all over his face, as if I am a spineless character.
 I feel sorry for him, as does he!

 Sunday, 6 April 2025